Eating Duck When Pregnant – Is It Safe?

 Can You Eat Duck Meat When Pregnant?

 You can eat duck meat when you are pregnant.
 Anything consumed in moderation does not have bad effects on the body.
-It is, however, advised to eat cooked duck that is well cooked to at least 165°F when pregnant (2).
-Do not eat undercooked or raw meat, as they can contain harmful bacteria for the expecting mother.
-It can result in unnecessary complications for the mother and have a possibility of harming the fetus.
+It is, however, advised to eat cooked duck that is well-cooked to at least 165°F when pregnant (2).
+Do not eat undercooked or raw meat, as it can contain harmful bacteria and parasites, which is not good for the expectant mother’s health.
+It can result in unnecessary complications for the mother and may harm the fetus (3).

 Health Benefits of Having Duck While Pregnant

-Many expectant mothers have this question in mind, “Is duck good for pregnancy?”
+Many expectant mothers have this question in mind: “Is duck good for pregnancy?”
 Yes, eating duck during pregnancy is good.
-The benefits that mothers can reap by eating ducks during pregnancy are listed below (3).
+The benefits that mothers can reap by eating ducks during pregnancy are listed below (5).

 1. Excellent Source of Protein

 Duck is rich in high-quality protein.
-It includes a wide variety of amino acids a pregnant lady requires and meets the daily protein intake.
+It includes a wide variety of amino acids that a pregnant lady requires and meets the daily protein intake.
 Protein helps boost the growth and development of the fetus and build the placenta, red blood cells, and tissues of the baby’s body.
-Protein generally improves the body’s immunity, skin, nails, and hair (4).
+Protein generally improves the body’s immunity, skin, nails, and hair.

 2. Immunity Booster

-Duck meat is a good source of antioxidants, and it contains a mineral called selenium.
-It works to prevent inflammation and prevent the body cells from being damaged, as well as improve thyroid functioning (5).
+Duck meat is a good source of antioxidants and contains the mineral selenium.
+It helps prevent inflammation and protects body cells from damage, as well as improves thyroid function (6).
 Prevent cell damage and prevent inflammation, thereby boosting your immune system.
 Hence, duct meat helps a pregnant woman fight different infections or diseases that may occur during pregnancy.
-It is also an excellent source of zinc, which also helps pregnant women strengthen their immune system or offers an antioxidant defence mechanism (6) (7).
+It is also an excellent source of zinc, which helps pregnant women strengthen their immune systems and provides antioxidant defence (7) (8).

-Duck meat has Omega-3 fatty acids, which help develop the baby’s nervous system, brain, and eyes (1).
-These fatty acids also help lower high blood pressure levels and thus reduce the potential risk of evolving heart ailments.
+Duck meat has Omega-3 fatty acids, which help develop the baby’s nervous system, brain, and eyes (5).
+These fatty acids also help lower high blood pressure levels and thus reduce the potential risk of developing heart ailments.

 4. Source of Antioxidants

 Duck meat has antioxidants that effectively fight free radicals in the body.
 The presence of extra free radicals in the body can cause different diseases like diabetes, cancer, and heart issues.
-Antioxidants protect the body cells against free radicals and reduce the chances of developing pregnancy complications like preterm birth and foetal growth restriction (FGR) (8).
+Antioxidants protect body cells against free radicals and reduce the risk of pregnancy complications such as preterm birth and foetal growth restriction (FGR) (9).

 5. Excellent Source of Vitamin B

 Vitamin B, also known as Vitamin B complex, is found abundantly in duck meat.
 Vitamin B complex comprises eight vitamins; all these are put together to help the mother in multiple ways, including the growth of the fetus and then the baby.
-Some examples are increased energy levels, brain development, neural tube formation, vision, nervous system spine, etc.
+Some examples are increased energy levels, brain development, neural tube formation, vision, nervous system, and spine.

 6. Rich Calcium and Phosphorus